 - Viceroy Bánk the eponymous hero of Erkel's opera.
 Although he's far from being boyish.

 - Behind The Candelabra: While we don't hear him sing, Scott Thorson's younger and hotter romantic rival for in-all-but-name husband Liberace is summed up by Scott:

 - In the Handel oratorio Semele, the male lead is the god Jupiter (aka Zeus)—chief of the Roman pantheon, womanizer extraordinaire, and of course the god of thunder.
 But since he's portrayed as a lover in this story, he's a tenor.

 - The particularly boyish Arpad in She Loves Me is a lyric baritone.

-- In Bock and Harnick's more famous show, Fiddler on the Roof, Perchik—though only arguably classified as an ingenue—is also a lyric baritone.
+- In Bock and Harnick's, Fiddler on the Roof, Perchik—though only arguably classified as an ingenue—is also a lyric baritone.

 - Jean-Michel of Jerry Herman's La Cage aux folles wavers somewhere between baritone and tenor.

-- Film example: In Disney's Aladdin, Aladdin is a baritone.
+- Film example: In Disney's Aladdin, protagonist Aladdin is a baritone.
+Justified since his role doesn't follow the straitlaced archetype in the first place, instead he's an affable rogue.
+Yet still, he is the heroic young male lead and he does get the girl.
 Interestingly enough, Brad Kane, who provided the singing voice for Aladdin, also played Arpad in the 1992 revival of She Loves Me.